 The purpose of the student grievance procedure is to provide a system to channel complaints against a faculty or staff member concerning the following.

 - Alleged discrimination on the basis of age, sex, race, disability or other conditions, preferences or behavior, excluding sexual harassment complaints.
-Sexual harassment complaints should be directed to the Office of the Executive Vice President or his designee.
+Sexual harassment complaints should be directed to the Office of the Vice President for Administrative Support Services or her designee.

 - Academic matters, excluding course grade(s), in which a student has a grievance.
 The right of student appeal related to course grade(s) received is addressed in the section of the College catalog entitled “Right of Appeal Related to Course Grades Received.”